2123anton/Line_video/README.md

 - Keyboard shortcuts support

 ### Installation
+1. Download and extract the extension
+   - Click the green "Code" button on GitHub
+   - Select "Download ZIP"
+   - Extract the downloaded archive to a convenient location

+2. Install the extension in Chrome
-1. Open Chrome Extensions page (chrome://extensions/)
+   - Open Chrome browser
+   - Enter in the address bar: `chrome://extensions/`
-2. Enable "Developer mode"
+   - Enable "Developer mode" (toggle in top right corner)
-3. Click "Load unpacked" and select the extension folder
+   - Click "Load unpacked" button
+   - Select the folder where you extracted the extension
+   - The extension should appear in your installed extensions list

 ### Usage
 1. Open tagme.sberdevices.ru
-2. Click the extension icon in toolbar
+2. Click the extension icon in the toolbar
 3. Use the toggle switch to show/hide the ruler
 4. Click "Change" to switch ruler orientation
 5. Drag the green dot to move the ruler